ovats/RealTimeBiddingAgent/readme.md

 I use [scalfmt](https://scalameta.org/scalafmt/) plugin.
 It adds new tasks in `sbt`, for example:

-- `sbt scalafmrCheckAll`: to check if sources are formatted
+- `sbt scalafmtCheckAll`: to check if sources are formatted
 - `sbt scalafmtAll`: apply format to sources

+### (3) Dependencies in `build.sbt`

+A good practice is to define dependencies out of `build.sbt` to keep it clean.
+I've created the file `/project/Dependencies.scala` for that.
+To keep consistency I've created variables for `logback` and `scalatest` libraries versions.

 ## Original readme.md file